Reflections on “The Dark Side of Glory”

 Ten years ago, I embarked on a journey to write a historical novel that was relevant to our times.
 But the journey was difficult.
 I am passionate about ancient history and I wanted to inject as much history as possible into the storyline.
 However, I was aware that not everyone shared my passion.
 My aim was not to produce a novel that would only appeal to those who love history.
 I wanted the book’s appeal be all-inclusive.
 To accomplish such a goal, both the history and the story had to be gripping, which meant that the history had to be seen through the eyes of compelling characters with compelling lives.
 Heroes and villains had to come alive and take the reader into their world.

-Get the book at https://amzn.to/39Dd75w
+Get this book UK at https://amzn.to/39Dd75w

 The story begins in 7BC Judea with Joshua and his family: his two daughters (seven-year-old Abigail and fourteen-year-old Ruth), his wife, Deborah, and his brother, Tobias.
 Joshua and Tobias are juxtaposed as Ruth and Abigail are.
 Joshua is certain that he knows the mind of God.
 Tobias isn’t sure if God even exists.
 Joshua is ready to sacrifice his family for his faith.
 Tobias is ready to sacrifice himself for them.
 The question of faith plays an important part in the story and gives it a spiritual dimension.
 Joshua tries to reach for the hand of God; Tobias for the meaning of life.
 Ruth’s life is shaped by Joshua’s beliefs; Abigail’s by Tobias’s.